-The upper capital limit for the year 2020/2021 is £23,250 in England.
+The upper capital limit for paying for care in the year 2020/2021 is £23,250 in England.

 The upper limit for Northern Ireland is £23,250, for Wales £50,000 if in residential care and £24,000 in non-residential care, and £28,500 for Scotland.

 Once the Local Authority assessment of needs and finances has been completed if you have assets, including the value of your property, above the upper regional limit then, generally you have to pay for care yourself.
 This is the point when you or someone close to you needing care find out what is available and what must be paid for.